earthonion/cobalt-ps4-js-inject/README.md

    - Close and reopen the YouTube app
    - You should see a green "Ad skip enabled" banner appear briefly when the page loads

-## Troubleshooting

-If the plugin doesn't load:
-- Go to Settings > App Info and spam X until you get a dev mode prompt
-- Click "Yes" to refresh the page
-- Do it again to disable dev mode
-- If that doesn't work, close and reopen the app

 ## How it Works

 The plugin hooks into the YouTube Cobalt app's HTML script execution engine and injects custom JavaScript that:
 1. Detects when ads are playing
 2. Skips them by advancing the video to the end
-3. Shows a visual confirmation banner

 ## Technical Details

 - Hooks `HTMLScriptExecute` at address `0x0097fb40`
-- Bypasses CSP (Content Security Policy) restrictions
+- Bypasses CSP (Content Security Policy) restrictions //not working yet
 - Uses local buffer injection for stability
 - 3-second delay before execution to ensure page is ready